SINGERS' HALL OF FAME

 Born in Tokyo, Japanese Ayano Schramm-Kimura is a recitalist and opera singer, who made her operatic debut in Dido and Aeneas as Dido in 2012 with the NUNi Production Bangkok and Shalev Ad-El.
 Ad-El, who is Artistic Director of the Netanya Kibbutz Orchestra in Israel, was so impressed with her performance, invited her as a guest soloist for the 44th season of their national tour in Israel in January 2015.
 She sang Luigi Boccherini's masterpiece Stabat Mater, which received an outstanding review for her performance in Tel-Aviv.
 It was "sung and played in simplicity which can only be called noble."

 She began her musical studies at the age of four in Tokyo.
-When she was fifteen, she was accepted to study at prestigious Rugby School in the UK, where she excelled in pianoforte and singing, winning prizes such as the Cleaver-Beresford Singing Prize, the Best Pianist Prize and the Best Musician Prize, and made her first orchestral debut with the Rugby School Orchestra singing famous arias from Madama Butterfly and Tosca upon graduation.
+When she was fifteen, she was accepted to study at prestigious Rugby School in the UK, where she excelled in pianoforte and singing, winning prizes such as the Cleaver-Beresford Singing Prize, the Best Pianist Prize, and the Best Musician Prize, and made her first orchestral debut with the Rugby School Orchestra singing famous arias from Madama Butterfly and Tosca upon graduation.
 She also performed in a number of concerts as a soloist, which include: Mozart Coronation Mass, Mozart Requiem, Britten’s Ceremony of Carols, Faure Requiem Op.
 48, and Villa-Lobos Bachianas Brasileiras No. 5.

-Despite her musical talent, she chose to read law at King’s College London, and pursued her career as management consultant, later on earning the Master’s Degree in European Business at Ecole Supérieure de Commerce de Paris (ESCP Europe).
-In 2005, she founded her own jewellery business in Berlin with her husband, and they moved to Bangkok in 2008 to further expand their successful business, which has been featured in numerous international media including TIME magazine, Reuters, and Vogue.
+Despite her musical talent, she chose to read law at King’s College London, and pursued her career as a management consultant, later on earning the Master’s Degree in European Business at Ecole Supérieure de Commerce de Paris (ESCP Europe).
+In 2005, she founded her own jewelry business in Berlin with her husband, and they moved to Bangkok in 2008 to further expand their successful business, which has been featured in numerous international media including TIME magazine, Reuters, and Vogue.

 • Award from Soamsawali, the Princess Mother of the King's First Grandchild Classical opera singer of Thailand 2003.